KW Legacy Ranch at a Glance

 Lunch is prepared by staff and students and everyone comes back to sit down and eat together again.
 After lunch is eaten and cleaned up, everyone is back out to one of the above-mentioned activities again until dinner.

 Dinner is the same as breakfast and lunch with everyone working together to prepare, eat, and clean up.
 After dinner the animals are fed and watered again.
 Then it’s an opportunity for some free time.
-Free time can include working on homework, completing therapy assignments, writing letters to family, playing sports, playing games, etc. Depending on the day, some evenings will be spent in a group therapy session as well.
+Free time can include working on homework, completing therapy assignments, writing letters to family, playing sports, playing games, etc. Every Thursday, the boys attend group therapy sessions with all clinical therapists on staff and every Friday the girls attend group therapy sessions.

 Students will then begin preparing for bed and will start again bright and early the next day.